-Not only does Valencia have its very own language, but the third largest city in Spain also has a mouth-watering culinary scene that few outsiders know about.
+Not only does Valencia have its very own language, but the third largest city in Spain also has a phenomenal culinary scene that few outsiders know about.

 Valencia is well-known for being the birthplace of traditional paella, but Valencian food is SO MUCH more than paella and has tonnes to offer in terms of flavour, quality ingredients and variety.

 It was with this in mind that I decided to put together this handy guide to Valencian food to ensure you don’t miss anything if you visit this incredible city.

 I’ve been living in the province of Valencia for over a year now (first in a little pueblo named Oliva before moving to the city of Valencia in June 2021), and Spanish food continues to amaze me.

 So, grab a glass of Sangria and get comfortable, because it’s going to be a long one.

 Here are the best Valencian dishes that you simply have to try if you visit the city of Valencia Spain.